ExpressLRS/Docs/docs/software/mavlink.md

     1. Configure MAVLink sending rate with MAV_0_RATE to `9600 B/s`

 === "INAV"
-    Released versions (from version 8) of INAV can use MAVLink for monitoring flights but given INAV is a MSP first flight controller, don't expect full functionality or configuration via MAVLink.
+    Released versions of INAV (from version 8 onwards) can use MAVLink for flight monitoring.
+However, given that INAV is primarily an MSP flight controller, full functionality and configuration via MAVLink should not be expected.

     For the below steps, when a UART connection is mentioned, it will be written as `UARTx`.
 Replace `x` with the UART number you are using.